 The best air fryers serve up deliciously golden foods fast — giving you more time to relax.
 (Cuisinart)

 All the sizzlers on this list have been reviewed and recommended by Yahoo staffers who write about and test appliances for a living.
-Combined, we've evaluated more than 20 air fryers over the past two years, using them to crisp up the usual suspects, like French fries and chicken nuggets, but also more involved foods, like an entire chicken.
-Whether you're buying your first air fryer or are due for an upgrade, our top picks are worthy additions to your kitchen — but if you want even more options, keep scrolling for more air fryers our team has tested and approved.
+Combined, we've evaluated more than 20 air fryers over the past two years, and we recently updated this story to include some new models, like the buzzy Our Place Wonder Oven Pro.
+Whether you're buying your first air fryer or are due for an upgrade, our top picks are hot commodities.

 Size: Compact air fryers require less counter space, therefore ideal for cozy or crowded kitchens.
 Bigger air fryers require more breathing room but typically house larger pieces and quantities of food for feeding families.
 The sizes mentioned in each write-up in this story represent the exterior dimensions of the air fryer once it is assembled, with capacities reflecting the interior baskets and tray allocations.
 We didn't count air fryer baskets as accessories because they are core to an air fryer's function.